GoogleCloudPlatform/fda-mystudies-flutter/package/fda_mystudies_http_client/design/proto_vs_json_serializable.md

 ### Advantages of protocol-buffer

 - The specs are much better at readability than in the JsonSerializable way.
 - No dart code needed, all the dart code is generated.
 No tests required at spec level.
-A good side-effect is protocol buffers are language agnostic, moving ahead if we decide to refactor the backend code, we can use the same specs to generate java code for the bacend.
+A good side-effect is protocol buffers are both language and platform neutral, moving ahead if we decide to refactor the backend code, we can use the same specs to generate java code.

 ## Disadvantage of protocol-buffer